tud-hri/joan/docs/setup-joan.md

 # Setting up JOAN

 Once you have CARLA running, the hard part is over.
 JOAN is a relative walk in the park, except perhaps for setting up a project repository.
-TU Delft students need to follow all steps in the 'Less-quick start' guide.

 ## Quick start